Restarting the router isn’t solving the problem? Let's perform some basic housekeeping.

-If you’re using direct cable from the modem
+If you’re using direct cable from the Router

 For best results, double check that the device you’re using uses Gigabit Ethernet ports and the cable is either Category 5e (Cat 5e) or Category 6 (Cat 6).
 The cable category should be in small print along the length of the cable.

 The ideal connection is displayed in the image below: